 This can be a fun and very rewarding experience!
 It can be as easy as getting your friends together and doing a talk show, or for more elaborate and organized programs, spending hours researching, scripting, and then going live to tape.
 You could shoot all your video outside the studio, then edit it together into a program.
 It's your choice.
-Get certified to use the equipment and we will help make it all possible.
-Your two options are:

 What Are My Responsibilities?